-- 5. Boot the system from the primary boot path. - a.
+- a.
 Boot messages can vary, depending on the system model. - b.
 Enter Y to the Interact with IPL? prompt, if it appears on your screen.

 The system boots from disk.
 After some activity the ISL prompt displays.

 Restore FOS and SUBSYS